...

 Image by the author: internet service and customer churn

-It is important to say that Graphite automatically deploys trained Model.
+It is important to say that Graphite Note automatically deploys trained Models.

 That means it is easy to predict new, unseen data on customer churn.
 We can get answers to questions like “Who will churn next”?
 “What is the probability of that outcome”?